irods/irods_docs/docs/plugins/pluggable_authentication.md

 "irods_authentication_scheme": "pam_password",
 ~~~

 Then, the user runs 'iinit' and enters their system password.
-To protect the system password, SSL (via OpenSSL) is used to encrypt the `iinit` session.
+To protect the system password, TLS (via OpenSSL) is used to encrypt the `iinit` session.

 Configuring the operating system, the service name used for PAM is 'irods'.
 An addition to /etc/pam.d/ is required if the fall-through behavior is not desired.